The Commons at Mythava

 The Commons is not open to the public.
 Not because we're being exclusive — because genuine community requires that you've actually started doing the work.
 You can't show up fully for others until you've begun showing up fully for yourself.

 Complete the first twelve classes of Unshakeable Presence.
-Not as a credential.
-As the actual work that makes what happens here possible.
-Those classes begin to loosen the habits that keep most people performing their lives rather than living them — the approval-seeking, the self-protection, the going through the motions.
+Not as a credential — as the actual work that makes what happens here possible.
+Those classes begin to loosen the habits that keep most people performing their lives rather than living them.
 That's what you're leaving at the door.
 Not all of it.
 Enough of it.

 And when you arrive, you won't be asked what you're looking for.
-You'll be asked what you know, what you can do, and what you care about enough to show up for.
+You'll be asked what you know, what you can do, what you care about, and what you're working on.
+The Commons begins from what you have — not from what you need.

 The door opens when you've done the work to walk through it.